- Articles of Association

 - Election of Executive Members

-3.1 The Executive Committee of the SA Council of EAA Chapters shall consist of not less than 5 (6?) members and the elected Chapter Presidents, namely:
+3.1 The Executive Committee shall consist of not less than 4 members, namely:

 - President – Retires each year and may stand for re-election to this or another office